polyluxus/runxtb.bash/README.md

  * `-m <ARG>` Secify the memory to be used (in megabyte).
               This will set `OMP_STACKSIZE=<ARG>`.
 (Default in the script is `1000`.)
  * `-o <ARG>` Trap the output (without errors) of `xtb` into a file called `<ARG>`.
-              No output file will be created in interactive mode by default.
-              In non-interactive mode it will be derived from the first argument given after the options, which should be `coord_file`.
+              In non-interactive mode it will be derived from the first argument given after the options, which should be `coord_file`, or if it is not a file, from the parent working directory.
-              The automatic generation of the file name can be triggered with `-o0` or `-o auto`, and can be overwritten explicitly with `-c ''` (space is important).
+              The automatic generation of the file name is the default, but it can be also be triggered with `-o ''` (space is important), `-o0`, or `-o auto`.
+              To send the output stream to standad output, settings can be overwritten with `-c stdout`, or `-c -`.
+              (configuration option `output_file='',0,auto|stdout,-`)
  * `-s`       Write a submitscript instead of interactive execution (PBS is default).
               This resulting file needs to be sumbitted separately, which might be useful if review is necessary